AndreGleichner/UniversalModuleHost/README.md

 As an optimization processes only receive certain messages if any of his loaded modules has declared interest in messages to specific services.
 Module DLLs are responsible to handle certain service-GUID as declared during module initialization.
 The broker itself as well as the host processes themselves also have service-GUIDs to e.g. perform init, module (un-)load.

+Overall the messaging is a simple kind of pub/sub.
+Subscriptions are just normal messages sent to a dedicated service GUID and by that in no way different than any other kind of message.
+Those service GUID are thus what normally is called a "topic" in usual pub/sub systems.
+Choosing service instead of topic is intentional.
+In general messages are basically either events (something happened) or commands (do something).
+I'm focusing mainly on commands and such commands are executed by services.
+In my definition modules provide services and these services receive messages which often are commands but of course can also be events.

+Not having a form of explicit request/response mechanism is also intentional.
+IMHO restricting stuff to pure async messaging enforces cleaner designs and thus provides much better decoupling.
+It also is much easier to implement.
+In many cases you anyhow need to handle change-events very much the same as the response to a request.
+E.g. when handling configurations/settings.
+They may be changed somehow and a change-event may be triggered.
+During startup you typically require some initial configuration state, so you may wanna send a get-conf-xyz request.
+Instead you may just send a "someone-please-send-config-for-module-xyz" message and sit and wait for some event arriving.
+Since you anyhow need to be prepared to handle change-events at any time it is easier to make this the only entry point for change.
+I know this is controversial ;)

 ### Init
 ![Init](./img/ipc-page1.svg)